WholeStory Speech: Building Social and Communication Skills through Storytelling

 There are two levels of SEST training.

-- Advanced Training teachings and exercises are designed to help individuals who need deeper social emotional support.
+• Advanced Training teachings and exercises are designed to help individuals who need more resounding social emotional support.
 These individuals may be diagnosed with SCD (social communication disorder), ASD Level 1 (autism spectrum disorder), with anxiety/social anxiety, or with no diagnostic label but who still struggle with social emotional understanding, learning, and integration.
-Advanced Training also teaches therapists how to work in a more holistic way with parents/caregivers, prompting them to develop their own stronger listening and communication abilities so that the SEST practice is widely used and becomes meaningful to them and their family.
+Advanced Training also teaches therapists how to work more holistically with parents/caregivers, prompting them to develop their own stronger listening and communication abilities so that the SEST practice is widely used and becomes meaningful to them and their family.

-Basic Training consists of approximately five hours of self-paced video module training that ends with face-to-face (via video) small group training with Dr. Lieberman.
+Principal Training consists of an in-depth textbook designed to teach the components of SEST and approximately three hours of self-paced video module training that ends with face-to-face (via video) small group training with Dr. Lieberman.
 This acts as a fidelity check of the practitioner’s understanding of the SEST approach.
 Upon completion, participants receive a Certificate of Training Level 1, which entitles them to use SEST with neurotypical children only.

-Requirements: you are a practicing SLP with at least 18 months of clinical practice in 1:1 settings with your clients; you have at least a working knowledge of CBT (cognitive behavior therapy); you complete the self-paced Basic Training video modules, and then schedule/participate in 1-4 individual or small group face-to-face sessions with Dr. Lieberman.
+Requirements: you are a practicing SLP with at least 18 months of clinical practice in 1:1 settings with your clients; you have at least a working knowledge of CBT (cognitive behavior therapy); you read and study the SEST textbook, complete the self-paced Principal Training video modules, and then schedule/participate in individual or small group face-to-face sessions with Dr. Lieberman.